sharetribe/flex-docs/src/docs/tutorial-branding/first-edit/index.md

 Custom styling is a good starting point to introduce your own branding and remove design choices made for the example marketplace, Biketribe.

+// TODO: Update to check whether this is true!

-FTW templates have most of the styling tied to component directories, but there is a configuration file that defines the marketplace color, as well as a handful of default images:
+Sharetribe Web Template has most of its styling tied to component directories, but there is a configuration file that defines the marketplace color, as well as a handful of default images:

 ```shell
 └── src